dilawar/magika/docs/python.md

 $ pip install magika
 ```

+This module installs...
+TODO

+TODO: update the API docs.

 ## API documentation

 The `magika` modules define a `Magika` class that you can use for inference.